Center for Emergent Matter Science, RIKEN,

 Mott metal-insulator transition and pseudogap state in the two-dimensional Hubbard model.

 This model is relevant to the high-Tc superconducting cuprates.
-We clarified the evolution of the poles and zeros of the single-electron Green's function, from undoped Mott insulator to overdoped Fermi-liquid metal [6,7,9,16].
+In its electronic structure, two different singularities are present; a pole of Green's function and a pole of self-energy.
+The former defines the Fermi surface while the latter generates a correlation-induced gap like the Mott gap.
+We clarified the evolution of these singularities with carrier doping from undoped Mott insulator to overdoped Fermi-liquid metal [6,7,9,16].
 Between them, we found an anomalous metallic state with an unusual "s-wave" pseudogap, in which the gap shifts to the unoccupied side in the nodal region, and its evidence in the electronic Raman response.
 This result suggests the importance of measuring momentum-resolved unoccupied spectra in cuprates [9,10,13,14].

 Real-frequency structure of the self-energy and superconducting gap function in unconventional superconductors.

-As in conventional superconductors, the frequency dependence of these functions may hold a key to the superconducting mechanism.
-In the superconducting state of the two-dimensional Hubbard model, we found a hidden fermionic excitation at the origin of both the pseudogap and high-Tc superconductivity [22,26,30].
+It was a study on the frequency dependence of the superconducting gap function that established the phonon-mediated mechanism of conventional superconductors.
+Then, the frequency dependence may hold a key to the high-Tc superconducting mechanism in cuprates as well.
+By scrutinizing this property in the two-dimensional Hubbard model, we found a hidden fermionic excitation at the origin of both the pseudogap and high-Tc superconductivity [22,26,30 (review in Japanese)].

 Schemes bridging first-principles and many-body-model calculations and its application to real materials [12,19,20,23,27,28].